 The capital program will benefit from several large state and federal grants totaling approximately \$5.8 million.
-To ease cashflow constraints and maintain consistency with SEJPA's reserve policies for the Recycled Water Program, SEJPA secured a \$10 million loan that will be repaid through recycled water sales.
+To ease cashflow constraints and maintain consistency with SEJPA's reserve policies for the Recycled Water Program, SEJPA will be securing a \$10 million loan that will be repaid through recycled water sales.